HHaoranYi/HHaoranYi.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Computer Architecture
-  - Computational Linguistics
+  - High Performance Computing
-  - Information Retrieval
+  - Artificial Intelligence

 # Education to show in About widget
 education: